Learn All About Cocoa & FODMAPs

 After drying, cocoa beans will be roasted – or not.
 This is where many “raw” purveyors will claim that they do not roast their beans and therefore their beans are “raw”, but we can see from what happens prior to this that the beans indeed are exposed to temperatures higher than what most raw proponents desire.

-Handling Of Cacao Beans
+Handling Of Cocoa Beans

 The beans are cracked open (the industry term is “winnowed”) and the inside of the bean, the cacao nibs, are exposed.